devtroopdev/devtroopdev/README.md

-- 👋 Hi, I’m @devtroopdev
+- 👋 Hi, I’m DevTroop
-- 👀 I’m interested in Game Development and Discord Bot's
+- 👀 I’m interested in Game Development and
 - 🌱 I’m currently learning Unity and Godot and other stuff
 - 📫 How to reach me on https://www.youtube.com/channel/UCUfybPRigIs68BI-5Nw3ucg or devtroopdev@gmail.com